PHX2600/The-Archive/forum/Culture Jamming/0005 - Independents can't vote in Feb. 5 primary election.md

 Of course the polls don't show R.P. very high, because R.P. supporters don't take those polls.
-And of course online polls show him QUITE high, but do average voters ever see [i:1avsixf7]those[/i:1avsixf7] polls?
+And of course online polls show him QUITE high, but do average voters ever see _those_ polls?
 There's definitely no real gage or even remotely accurate prediction as to the possible popular turnout right now...